lazyjinchuriki/cinephile/Readme.md

 ## Usage

-Once you have installed Cinephile, you can use it by opening it in your web browser.
+Once you have installed Cinephile, you can use it by opening `index.html` in your web browser.

 ## Screenshots